NIME 2021 paper accepted

 This paper addresses environmental issues around NIME research and practice.
 We discuss the formulation of an environmental statement for the conference as well as the initiation of a NIME Eco Wiki containing information on environmental concerns related to the creation of new musical instruments.
 We outline a number of these concerns and, by systematically reviewing the proceedings of all previous NIME conferences, identify a general lack of reflection on the environmental impact of the research undertaken.
 Finally, we propose a framework for addressing the making, testing, using, and disposal of NIMEs in the hope that sustainability may become a central concern to researchers.

-Our paper is one of TWELVE submissions that were accepted to NIME this year from the Input Devices and Music Interaction Laboratory (IDMIL).
+Our paper is one of THIRTEEN submissions that were accepted to NIME this year from the Input Devices and Music Interaction Laboratory (IDMIL).
 This is a record for our lab!
-NIME reported that 55% of submissions were accepted; for our lab, we had 12 out of 13.
+NIME reported that 55% of submissions were accepted; for our lab, we had 13 out of 14.
 Congratulations to all, and we certainly look forward to a great conference!